sjbylo/lab-ocp4/workshop/content/exercises/85-operator-example.md

   version: 3.2.13
 END
 ```
-Noote that version 3.2.13 will be created with a cluster size of 3 instances (each instance in a pod).
+Note that version 3.2.13 will be created with a cluster size of 3 instances (each instance in a pod).

 As the Etcd cluster is being created, observer the steps taken in the upper terminal:

 ```execute
 oc get events -w | grep /example
 ```
-You should be able to observe the steos taken to create the Etcd Cluster.
+You should be able to observe the steps taken to create the Etcd Cluster.

-After all three pods of the Etcd cluster have been created, stop the command in the upper termninal:
+After all three pods of the Etcd cluster have been created, stop the command in the upper terminal:

 ```execute
 <ctrl+c>